kmitz6/linux-customization/README.md

 # customization code for linux

 Random code for easier life in linux.
-Repo features:
+Repo contains:
   - Bash prompt with timestamp and working directory, no hostname or username shown.
   - Daily use aliases